Enhancing Shading and Rendering in SketchUp Models

 Smooth Edges in SKP Files

 To circumvent this limitation, SketchUp employs smooth edges as a workaround.
 Smooth edges are edges that are not visible in the rendered model, but are used to connect adjacent faces that have different orientations.
 By smoothing an edge, SketchUp calculates the average normal of the two faces and assigns it to the vertices along the edge.
-This way, SketchUp can create smooth transitions between faces without storing vertex normals in SKP files.
+Smooth edges in SketchUp offer several advantages:

 How to Preserve Vertex Normals